 The youngest of three children, Attila was born in the slums of Budapest, his father was an itinerant Romanian worker in a soap factory who disappeared when Attila was three years old.
 His mother, who worked as a laundry woman and died in 1919 at age 43, struggled to support her family.
 Attila and his sisters often found themselves in foster homes.
 Rising above these very humble beginnings, Attila published his first volume of poetry when he was just 17 years old.

 One of Attila’s most famous poems is called A Dunánál – By the Danube.
 Literature is inherently difficult to translate and poetry even more so.
-Here are two quite different translations that I could find of the first stanza of that work:
+Here is the first stanza of that work in Hungarian and two quite different translations that I found:.

 I sit on the quayside by the landing,